abelcarreras/cuda_functions/README.md

 2. Run and check included python scripts as example

-3. If you want to install the module on your system use distutils setup.py as usual:
+3. Alternatively, if you want to install the module on your system use distutils setup.py as usual:
    <br>python setup.py install --user